BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !img("zcell036.png")

+In the top left corner, there is a move tutor!

+!cshop(:KakoriBeach, "Kakori Beach Tutor")

 ## Dewdrop Badge

 Head to Mynori Sea.
 Talk to Valarie on the dock when you're ready for your gym battle!
 You can bet $5K, $10K, or $20K on the outcome (and of course, you can soft-reset if you lose the bet)!